JamesJHPark/Travel-Destination-Builder/README.md

 to reflect this change by setting this.menuBuilder inside the methods of handleExport, handleImport, handleAddCountry,and handleShowItem.

 ## Phase 4: Task 3
-- I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(), as these methods can be extracted into a separate class, named Music.
-This way, the Music class will be responsible (1 class, single responsibility principle) for the sounds of addSound.wav and deleteSound.wav files in the data folder of the project.

-## Phase 4: Task 3
 - I have identified an issue with cohesion in the MainFrame class with respect to the Single Responsibility Principle.
 First, I resolved duplicate codes by extracting a method from enterKey(), addMethod(), and addCountryWithMenu() inside the MainFrame class, and called the newly created method, addMethodToList() inside those methods.
 Then, I identified